Home > Magic > Magitech

 Before the invention of reliable mana power sources, magitech was heavily limited.
 A machine had to be powered by either the ambient mana in the atmosphere (in which case it would be weak and impossible to turn off) or by a human user (in which case the user might just as easily learn to cast the spell themself without a machine's help).
 These simple devices are collectively known as enchanted items, and many people do not consider them magitech at all, in the same way that most people don't consider a knife to be technology.

 Still, not having to focus on casting a spell is often a convenient advantage.
-Some household lights and heaters are enchanted items powered by ambient mana, which could be covered or put away when not needed.
+Some household lights and heaters are enchanted items powered by ambient mana, which could be put away or disassembled when not needed.
 The most commonly seen enchanted items are weapons and protective clothing, due to a large market of rich adventurers.
 The user can send mana into them to activate small effects to help them in battle.

 High-power magitech became possible with the invention of mana catchers: enormous machines containing tons of magesilver wires, arranged into lunglike branches for maximum surface area.
 They pull mana from the surrounding atmosphere and funnel it into the bottom of the machine, where it is distilled into its pure liquid form.